 The original grading system in Canada – modelled after the British system – was structured where no more than five per cent of students were awarded A’s, and another 30 per cent given B’s.
 However, Canadian universities have steadily been seeing an increase in these letter grades.
 In the 2019-2020 school year at Western University, a significant increase in the percentage of students receiving A’s and B’s than in previous years was found.
 Other universities experiencing grade inflation include the University of Toronto and the University of Waterloo.

 At McGill, between the Fall 2021 and Summer 2022 terms, 14.7 per cent of grades distributed were a 4.0, or A according to McGill’s undergraduate grading system.
 37.4 per cent of grades distributed were a 3.7 or A-.
 This means that 52 per cent, or over half, of all undergraduate courses had average grades of an A or A-.
+This calculation does not include average grades from courses with fewer than 25 students per McGill’s policy which bars provided averages for these courses.

 In December 2020, McGill Senate approved an additional S/U (satisfactory/unsatisfactory) option for the Fall 2020 and Winter 2021 terms to accommodate students during the COVID-19 pandemic.
 The option allowed for students to choose up to six credits (over the fall and winter terms) to be graded as S/U, if in accordance with faculty policies.
 As for the school year class averages, the University notes that “class averages showing on transcripts for Fall 2020 and Winter 2021 may not be reflective of true class averages in those terms.”
-The crowdsourced averages do not include S/U grades, but if students during this time opted to forego a letter grade, there would be less grade letter averages to look at from those classes.
+The crowdsourced averages do not include S/U grades, but if students during this time opted to forego a letter grade, there would be fewer grade letter averages to look at from those classes.

 McGill’s grade distribution can differ depending on the faculty.
 In the Faculty of Engineering, letter grades do not automatically correspond with McGill’s undergraduate numerical grading scale, and are instead up to the professor’s discretion.